unionai/unionai-docs/README.md

 updates the submodule to the latest commit, but if you want to update it manually, you can run `make update-examples`.

-To specify pull in a page from the examples repo, you can specify a `from_py_file` key in the `sitemap.json` file.
+To pull in a specific page from the examples repo, you can specify a `from_py_file` key in the `sitemap.json` file.
 For example:

 ```